 - 1. Initial blood test for AMH - 2.
 Counselling appointment and screening blood tests - 3.
 Internal ultrasound scan of your ovaries and womb - 4.
 Medical appointment with a doctor to review your results and determine your suitability to donate.
-Overview of the treatment and signing of consent forms with the donor coordinator - 5.
-Nurse appointment to explain the detail of your treatment plan and repeat screening blood tests - 6.
-Initial scan of your ovaries at start of treatment to ensure you are ok to proceed - 7.
+Overview of the treatment - 5.
+Nurse appointment to explain the detail of your treatment plan - 6.
+Initial scan of your ovaries at start of treatment to ensure you are ok to proceed and repeat screening blood tests - 7.
 Scan of your ovaries to check response to the stimulation drugs - 8.
 One to two further scans of your ovaries to check response - 9.
 Egg collection - 10.
 If any eggs are being frozen, a final screening blood test (after 3 month quarantine period)